michaelbakshandeh/calendar-project/index.md

 The distributions of Exercise, Family, and Social are all left skewed, as evidenced from the boxplots.
-However, the range of these three variables are all similar: the distributions range from 0 to around 4 (except for one point beyond the upper fence of the Family boxplot).
+However, the range of these three variables are all similar: the distributions range from 0 to around 4 hours (except for one point beyond the upper fence of the Family boxplot).

 Reflection
 ==========